browserengineering/book/book/animations.md

         return "DrawCompositedLayer()"
 ```

-And now let's turn to creating the draw display list, and put it in a new
+And now let's turn to creating the draw display list, and putting it in a new
 `Browser.draw_list`.
 This will involve *cloning* each
 of the ancestor effects in turn and injecting new children.
 In all but the
 bottom-most ancestor effect, children will be the next cloned visual effect in